-The Committee acknowledges that it must increase its efforts to encourage qualified members of under-represented groups to apply for judicial positions.
+The Committee will continue to enhance its outreach to encourage qualified members of under-represented groups to apply for judicial positions.

 3.0 A Representative Committee

 It is important to have representation on the Committee that is as diverse as possible.
 Subsection 43 (3) of the amended Act establishes criteria for Committee members as follows: